 Interchangeability checking can also aid in detecting potential interchangeability issues between test modules.
 When developing a complex test system that consists of multiple test modules, it is generally a good idea to design the test modules so that they can run in any order.
 To do so requires ensuring that each test module completely configures the state of each instrument it uses.
 If a particular test module does not completely configure the state of an instrument, the state of the instrument depends on the configuration from a previously executed test module.
-If the test module is likely to change.
+If the test modules execute in a different order, the behavior of the instrument and therefore the entire test module is likely to change.
 This change in behavior is generally instrument specific and represents an interchangeability problem.
 To avoid this problem, users can reset interchangeability checking at the beginning of a test module.
 An interchangeability warning that occurs after the user resets interchangeability checking indicates that the test module did not completely configure the instrument.